-History: The Division of Health Professions (DHP) began in 1976 as a component of Baylor College of Medicine's (BCM) Department of Community Medicine.
-In 1988, the DAHS was transferred to the Dean of Medical Education's Office.
-In 2004, the Academic Council approved the conversion of DAHS to an independent School of Health Professions (SHP).
+History: The Division of Allied Health Sciences (DAHS) began in 1976 as a component of Baylor College of Medicine's (BCM) Department of Community Medicine.
+In 1988, the DAHS transferred to the Dean of Medical Education's Office.
+In 2005, the College's Board of Trustees approved the conversion of DAHS to an independent School of Allied Health Sciences whose name changed in 2018 to the School of Health Professions (SHP).
 In 2007, the SHP was administratively positioned to answer directly to the Executive Vice President and Executive Dean of the College.
-Currently, the Dean answers directly to the Provost of the College.
+With the advent of the Provost's office in 2014 the Dean reported to the Provost.
+In 2020, with a change to the instutional bylaws, reporting reverted to the President and Executive Dean, in alignment to reporting of Department charis and Center Directors.